imyashkale/portfolio/docs/index.md

 - Successfully migrated the EST Project from a Java-based application with Liferay to a serverless architecture, addressing performance and security concerns.
 - Architected a serverless solution, leveraging API Gateway and Lambda with Golang for efficient operations.
+- Implemented AWS Cognito for robust user authentication, integrating OKTA with the identity pool to enhance security and user management.
+Utilized Cognito for granting access to API Gateway.
 - Directly integrated API Gateway with DynamoDB, optimizing resource utilization and reducing costs significantly.
 - Implemented AWS CloudFront to speed up content delivery, enhancing user experience.
 - Adopted AWS S3 for reliable and scalable static content storage, improving performance and data handling.
 - Implemented signed cookies with CloudFront for secure, authenticated access to content, adding an extra security layer and personalized content delivery.

+**Custom Authorizer - API Gateway:**

+- Developed a custom AWS Lambda authorizer in Golang, ensuring efficient and scalable authorization management.
+- This Lambda function integrates with AWS Cognito, determining API access permissions based on user group membership within Cognito.

+**Pre Authentication Trigger Lambda - Cognito:**

+- Wrote a pre-authentication Lambda function in Golang, designed to check if the user's email domain is listed in DynamoDB, thereby controlling access.
+- This function fetches records from DynamoDB to determine if a user is permitted, effectively restricting login to specific vendors.
+- Optimized for performance, this Lambda function processes requests in just 2 milliseconds.

 **Data Migration and Security:**